-After practicing for 15 years in San Francisco, and having established a number of community clinics including the one at St. Luke’s hospital, Avi moved to Portsmouth to enjoy New England’s greenery.
+Avi Magidoff L.Ac. has been practicing acupuncture for some 25 years first in San Francisco, where he has established a number of community clinics including the one at St. Luke's hospital, and now in Portsmouth NH.
 He attributes the success of the unique Japanese style of acupuncture he utilizes to two factors:

 (a) the reliance on abdominal diagnosis and confirmation of results

 (b) persistent tracking of current problems to possible past injuries which still have a hold on the body, while clearing the past in order to be fully alive in the present moment.

 He is known for his no-nonsense and compassionate approach and understanding.
 His acupuncture style is unique and obtains quick and lasting results.

 Avi is a well known teacher of the Nagano style of acupuncture.
 Avi is a second generation practitioner and from an early age has been exposed to the Alexander Technique, dance and movement, Tai Chi, Yoga, and Buddhist meditation, all of which have shaped his understanding of the human body and mind.

 A graduate of the San Francisco College of Acupuncture & Oriental Medicine (1991), Avi has additionally spent many years studying with, and assisting, Kiiko Matsumoto and Daoist priest Jeffrey Yuen.
 In 1993 he founded the Acupuncturists Support Group to promote educational excellence in the field of acupuncture and to promote the work of luminaries such as Jeffrey Yuen, Kiiko Matsumoto, Elisabeth Rochat de la Vallee, Jiang Jian-Fu, Yoshihiro Kawai, and others.